Dr Phillip A. Rees

 Common and enduring conditions including anxiety, depression, panic disorder, stress and work related issues, PTSD, bereavement, anger management, redundancy, OCD, current and historical issues of abuse, relationship and family issues, addictions, eating disorders, self-harm, long-term and medically unexplained conditions are addressed through therapy.

-My practice covers the West Midlands, Worcestershire and Birmingham, and is located in Bromsgrove, Worcs.
-I can also offer Telephone Counselling.
+My face-to-face practice covers the West Midlands, Worcestershire and Birmingham, and is located in Bromsgrove, Worcs.
+I can also offer Telephone and online Counselling through Zoom, Skype and WhatsApp, and this has been accessed by people locally, nationally and internationally.

 Training, qualifications & experience